Bisle Reserve Forest

 Bisle Reserve Forest is a reserve forest in westernmost Hassan district of Karnataka state, India.

 It is located in Hassan district's Sakleshpur taluk.
 Bisle village adjoins the forest to the east.
-It is contiguous with Kagneri Reserve Forest to the north, Bhagimalai Reserve Forest of Dakshina Kannada district to the west, and Kukke Subramanya forest range to the southwest.
+It is contiguous with Kagneri Reserve Forest to the north, Bhagimale Reserve Forest of Dakshina Kannada district to the west, and Kukke Subramanya forest range to the southwest.
 To the south it adjoins Pushpagiri Wildlife Sanctuary in Kodagu district.
 Bisle Reserve forest and the reserve forests extending north along the Bisle Ghat range form a natural corridor linking Pushpagiri Wildlife Sanctuary and Kudremukh National Park.

 The Kumaradhara River, a tributary of the Netravati, runs through the reserve forest from east to west, creating a pass through the Western Ghats.
 Bisle Ghat Road follows the Kumaradhara, linking Hassan district with Dakshina Kannada district and the valley of the Netravati.

 Around 5 km west of Bisle is scenic spot of Bisle called Bisle Betta or Bisle View Point.
 From here one can see the mountain ranges of 3 districts: Kumara Parvatha (1319 m) of Dakshina Kannada district, Pushpagiri (1712 m) and Dodda Betta (1119 m) of Kodagu district, and Patta Betta (1112 m) and Enni Kallu (900 m) of Hassan district.
 The highlight of this point is that the view has a valley, with Giri River separating the beauty point and these mountain ranges.
 The forest department has erected a viewing platform with a sun-shade to sit and enjoy the view.
 In addition to the view point, the forest department has built and maintains a few other facilities in the forest: